D.C. Medical Examiner has no plans to autopsy fetuses removed from antiabortion activist’s home, officials say

 The discovery of the fetuses has drawn attention to Handy, who appears to have documented her life protesting outside abortion clinics and research centers across the country on social media.

-In Facebook posts, the 28-year-old notes she is a native of Gloucester, Va., who dropped out of college about 10 years ago to become an antiabortion activist full time.
+In Facebook posts, the 28-year-old said she is a native of Gloucester, Va., who dropped out of college about 10 years ago to become an antiabortion activist full time.
 In recent years, Handy has been a regular presence outside the Planned Parenthood clinic in Northeast Washington, where she tries to dissuade people from getting an abortion.
 She has also protested multiple times outside a clinic in Baton Rouge, where she said she settled in 2018 before returning to Washington recently.
 She’s been arrested at protests multiple times, including once in the District and once in Silver Spring, court records show.
 Attorneys who represented Handy in those cases did not return messages seeking comment.

 On Facebook, she has also posted pleas for money and other assistance for women she said have decided not to have abortions.
 “Setting up for Momma T’s baby shower!!” reads one post dated Feb.
 20, 2021.
 “Socially distanced.
 Creative and cute.
 Baby and mom thriving.”